alexwlchan/alexwlchan.net/src/_drafts/looking-at-license-plates.md

 I see the occasional bumper sticker when driving in the UK, but this is much bolder and brighter.

 I didn't realise this variety was a thing until I was on US roads -- although I'm sure I've seen different plates in US media, it wasn't until I saw dozens of cars next to each other that it jumped out at me.
-A standardised number plate design was another aspect of my life that I'd always thought was universal, and clearly isn't.
+Standardised number plate designs are another aspect of my life that felt universal, but were really just familiar.

+## Counting plates from differing states

+While I was driving with [Jessamyn](https://jessamyn.info) around Vermont, she pointed out a couple of more unusual license plates -- she was keeping a list

 ---